“Lower back pain is completely normal,” the indifferent E.R. doctor said to me as he was writing out a prescription for pain medication.

 And now we come to the end, my friends.
 And something about writing this article really put me in the mood for pizza.

 Do you have experience dealing with stress and anxiety?
 Any tips to share with others?
-Let us know by commenting below.
+Share your thoughts and experiences with us on social media.